-Why Coinbase Can’t Provide Accurate Tax Information to Millions of its Users
+Why Coinbase Can’t Provide Accurate Tax Information to Users

 Cryptocurrency exchanges like Coinbase make it easy for everyday consumers to buy and sell cryptocurrencies.
 By nature of the technology that these exchanges operate on (blockchain), users are able to send Bitcoin and other cryptocurrencies to wallet addresses outside of their own network.
 An example of this would look like you buying Bitcoin through Coinbase and then sending it to a Binance wallet address to acquire new coins and assets on Binance that Coinbase does not offer.